marceloh220/StreamDeco/README.md

  after 10 seconds of inactivity the Multimedia Layer is hidden and user interface return to Main Layer.

- Long click on Multimedia button fix the Multimedia Layer on screen, the fixed layer will not been hidden until a short click on Multimedia Button.
+ Long click on Multimedia button fixe the Multimedia Layer on screen, the fixed layer will not been hidden until a short click on Multimedia Button.

  <img src="https://github.com/marceloh220/StreamDeco/blob/main/assets/mult_layer_fixed.jpg" height="480" width="800" >